-This involves learning about the mental illness, so the therapist will cover the causes, symptoms, and treatment.
-This can help many people come to terms with what they are dealing with, so they can start to take action.
+This involves learning about mental illness so the therapist understands the causes, symptoms, and treatment.
+Psychoanalysis can help people come to terms with what they’re dealing with, so they can begin to take action.

 - Behavior therapy

 Behavior therapy is commonly used in senior psychotherapy and includes classical conditioning, desensitizing, and operant conditioning.
 All of these help people change their behaviors by acknowledging the consequences and rewards associated with them.

 - Cognitive therapy

 Cognitive therapy is another form commonly used in psychotherapy for seniors.
 It helps people change the way they think, so they can change what they do.
-When people have a different perception of something, they often feel differently about it than if they were able to look at it objectively.
+When people have a negative perception of something, they often feel differently about it than if they were able to look at it objectively.
 This can alter their actions.

 - Humanistic therapy

 This type of treatment can be used in senior psychotherapy and uses techniques such as client-centered, gestalt, and existential.
 All of these look at the person as primarily good with amazing potential.
 To reach that potential, therapy is used to help clients make rational choices.
-This works well with people suffering from severe depression, anxiety, and bipolar disorder because they can sometimes feel as though they are not worthy of making good decisions or achieving their life goals.
+This works well with people suffering from severe depression, anxiety, and bipolar disorder because often, they may feel as though they’re not worthy of making the right decisions or achieving their life goals.

-Psychotherapy can last several months to several years.
-It’s a long term commitment.
+Senior psychotherapy can last several months to several years.
+It’s a long-term commitment.
 Many people will go through many changes during those years.
-They also have a difficult time separating themselves from the psychotherapist afterwards.
-Oftentimes, it can take weeks before a client feels confident enough to handle the world on his/her own.
+They also have a difficult time separating themselves from the psychotherapist afterward.
+Often, it can take weeks before a client feels confident enough to handle the world on his or her own.

-As you can see, psychotherapy helps people who are having mental issues that make it difficult to get through each day.
-People suffering from a mental health condition may have difficulty getting out of bed, doing what they need to do to care for themselves, make it to work, or even socialize with others.
-This form of therapy helps people get in touch with their mental illness, so they can work with it instead of against it.
+As you can see, psychotherapy for seniors and others helps those with mental issues that make it challenging to get through each day.
+People suffering from a mental health condition may have difficulty getting out of bed, caring for themselves, going to work, or even socializing.
+This form of therapy helps people manage their symptoms.

-A mental health counselor is a person who is licensed by the state in which he/she practices and may use psychotherapeutic methods to help others.
+A mental health counselor is a person licensed by the state in which he or she practices.
+Mental health counselors may also use psychotherapeutic methods to help others.

-Counselors will have at least a Bachelor’s degree in a counseling-related industry such as psychology, sociology, human services, etc. They may meet with clients multiple times a week to help meet certain goals.
+Counselors will have at least a bachelor’s degree in a counseling-related industry such as psychology, sociology, or human services.
+Counselors may meet with clients once to multiple times a week to help clients achieve specific goals.

 The bulk of the work counselors do is through talking with clients.
-However, there are some counselors who will go with clients to their homes or out into the community so they can work on some of the exercises they are working on at that time.
-For instance, if the goal is to become more social.
-The counselor may accompany clients to a senior center to help them mingle with others.
+However, when counseling older adults, some counselors go with clients to their homes or out into the community so they can work on some exercises.
+For instance, if the goal is to become more social, a counselor may accompany clients to a senior center to help them mingle with others.

-Counselors can work with people who have severe mental illness as long as they are being helped by a psychiatrist or psychotherapist as well, but they often work with people who have other life problems such as divorce, miscarriages, death in the family, etc. They help people process what has happened in their life, come to terms with it, and then take steps to move on from it healthfully and successfully, so it doesn’t become a problem later on.
+Counselors can work with people who have severe mental illness as long as the client is also being helped by a psychiatrist or psychotherapist.
+Counselors also often work with people dealing with other life problems, such as divorce, a miscarriage, or death in the family.
+They help people process life experiences, come to terms with it, and take steps to move on from past negative experiences.

-Counseling is much shorter than psychotherapy.
-Usually, people will work with a counselor for months before deciding they do not need the help any longer.
-It can be easier for a client to leave a counseling relationship when compared to those in psychotherapy, but for some people, it is hard.
+Counseling is much shorter than senior psychotherapy.
+Usually, people will work with a counselor for months before deciding they don’t need help any longer.
+It can be easier for a client to leave a counseling relationship in comparison to psychotherapy.
+Although some people may stillf find it difficult.

-Counselors form bonds with their clients that can’t be replaced easily, if at all.
-They become a crutch to some clients, and that can sometimes inhibit them as they move on with life without the counselor.
+Counselors form bonds with their clients that can’t be easily replaced, if at all.
+So they can become a crutch to some clients that inhibits them from moving on with life without their counselor.

-The good news is that through the counseling, most people end up working on personal development, which increases their confidence.
-This can make it much easier for them to take what they’ve learned in counseling and apply it to life for many years into the future.
+The good news is that through counseling for older adults, most people end up working on personal development, which increases their confidence.
+This can make it much easier for seniors to take what they’ve learned in counseling and apply it to life for many years into the future.

-Counseling is for those who need to sit down with someone to go over serious life problems.
-These people often need someone to teach them different ways to handle situations (coping strategies).
-They can also go with people into the community to help them use some of the skills they have learned.
+Counseling for older adults is for those who need to sit down with someone to go over serious life problems.
+These seniors often need someone to teach them different ways to handle situations (coping strategies).
+Counselors can also go with clients into the community to help them practice the skills they’ve learned.

-You now have learned about psychotherapy and counseling.
-The third type of help that many people are not aware of is personal consulting.
+You’ve now learned about senior psychotherapy and counseling for older adults.
+The third type of help that many people are not aware of is personal coaching.

 What It Is

-Personal consulting helps people who are going through life hardships or transitions.
-It’s for people who need someone to speak to during stressful times to feel as though they are being heard and understood.
+Personal coaching helps people who are going through life hardships or transitions.
+It’s for people and seniors who need someone to speak to during stressful times to feel heard and understood.

-Personal consultants may be a licensed therapist and had worked as a psychotherapist or counselor.
-This person understands some people do not need the intensity or length of psychotherapy, or the hands on work a counselor offers.
-They may just need someone they feel close to, so they can speak to them during an acute crisis to come up with a solid plan for dealing with it.
+Personal coaches can be someone who previously worked as a licensed psychotherapist or counselor.
+This person understands not everyone needs the intensity or length of psychotherapy for seniors or the hands-on work a counselor offers.
+Many people may just need someone they feel comfortable with to speak to during an acute crisis to come up with a solid plan for dealing with it.

-Personal consulting responds to individuals with clear, objective feedback based on the clients’ expressed concerns.
-The consultant and client are able to enter into a private and personal exchange that generally leads to a clearer understanding of the problem and a realistic plan for the resolution of the issue.
-Armed with a sense of finally being heard, knowing that now there is a plan for resolving issues and the realization that personal support is just a phone call away, clients are left with a more positive sense of well-being and self-determination.
+Personal coaching for seniors responds to individuals with clear, objective feedback based on the clients’ expressed concerns.
+The coach and client can enter into a private and personal exchange that generally leads to a clearer understanding of the problem and a realistic plan for the resolution of the issue.
+With a sense of finally being heard, knowing a plan for resolving issues, and the realization personal support can be had over the phone, clients gain a more positive sense of well-being and self-determination.

-One of the top reasons people choose personal consulting over psychotherapy and counseling is the accessibility of the consultant.
-Clients do not meet with the consultant face-to-face.
-Sessions are performed by phone.
+One of the top reasons people choose personal coaching for seniors over psychotherapy and counseling for older adults is the accessibility of the coach.
+Clients do not meet with the coach face-to-face.
+Sessions are performed by phone, similar to phone therapy.
 Clients simply pick up the phone to schedule a session.
-Sometimes, personal consultants will take a client as soon as he/she calls, while others will need to schedule time.
-It can also just depend on the day for the consultant.
+Sometimes, personal coaches will take a client as soon as he or she calls, while others will need to schedule time.
+It can also just depend on the day for the coach.

-- They do not have to drive anywhere for it.
+- They don’t have to drive anywhere for it.

-- They do not have to worry about anyone seeing their car in the psychotherapist’s or counselor’s parking lot.
+- They don’t have to worry about anyone seeing their car in the psychotherapist’s or counselor’s parking lot.